chmike/cst_time_memcmp/README.md

 The provided code comes with validation tests and a processing time measurement.

-We compare our code execution time with the function `consttime_memcmp()` provided in NetBSD.
+We compare our code execution time with the reference function `consttime_memcmp()`.
 Unfortunately this function doesn't return -1 or 1 and thus reveal something of the compared memory zone.